 Precautions

-Workspaces in different modes have different requirements for compute engines.
-For example, for a workspace in standard mode, you must associate compute engines that are physically isolated with the workspace in the development and production environments.
-This way, data can be isolated between the environments.
-For information about how to associate compute engines with a DataWorks workspace, see Associate compute engines with a workspace and manage the compute engines.
+Workspaces in different modes have different requirements for the addition of a data source.
+For example, for a workspace in standard mode, you must separately add data sources to the workspace in the development and production environments.
+This way, data can be physically isolated between the environments.
+For information about how to add data sources to a DataWorks workspace, see Add and manage data sources.

-The features of the compute engine that you associate with a DataWorks workspace determine whether resources can be accessed across projects or databases.
-If you associate different instances, projects, or databases with a workspace in the development and production environments, the features of these compute engines determine whether you can access objects, such as tables, resources, and functions in the production environment from the development environment.
+The characteristics of the data source that you add to a DataWorks workspace determine whether resources can be accessed across projects or databases.
+If you add different data sources to a workspace in the development and production environments, the characteristics of the data sources determine whether you can access objects, such as tables, resources, and functions in the production environment from the development environment.

 By default, for a workspace in standard mode, nodes in the development environment are not periodically scheduled, and nodes are periodically scheduled only after they are deployed to the production environment.